Ptolemy2002/react-bs-media-queries/README.md

 `boolean` - Whether the current breakpoint compares to the breakpoint passed in in the way specified.

 ### useCurrentBreakpoint
-Returns the current breakpoint, or `null` if the breakpoint is not found.
+Returns the current breakpoint, or `xs` if the breakpoint is not found (the only time this should happen is if the width is somehow less than 0, which should be impossible).

 #### Parameters
 None